moryachok/elasticstack-lab/README.md

 This project will provide you an easy way to learn and play with elasticstack and in particular with logstash and filebeat configurations.

+Project runs filebeat,logstash,elasticsearch and kibana.
+All with version 6.7.
+It provides entry points for configuring filebeat and logstash conf files.

+So you can play and create grok patterns easily, change filebeat configurations and do whatever you want without need of installing all the components separately.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.